michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0134.md

 - n: expression without words
 - n: a public display of group feelings (usually of a political nature)
 ### Family
+- manifestation: manifestations+
-manifestation: manifestations+;manifest: manifestation, manifested, manifestedly, manifesting, manifestly, manifests
+- manifest: manifestation, manifested, manifestedly, manifesting, manifestly, manifests
 ### Examples
 - For many though, their understanding of “domestic violence” remains limited to its physical manifestations.
 - I met Mr. Diaz at the supreme manifestation of the state’s truck mania: the Texas Truck Rodeo.